A geometric proof of the flyping theorem: Alternating diagrams and definite surfaces

-Let $L$ be a link in $S^3$ with a closed regular neighborhood $\nu L$ and projection $\pi_L:\nu L\to L$.\footnote{{\bf Convention:} Given $X\subset S^3$, $\nu X$ denotes a closed regular neighborhood of $X$ and is taken in $S^3$ unless stated otherwise.} One can define {\it spanning surfaces} for $L$ in two ways; in both definitions, $F$ is compact, but not necessarily orientable, and each component of $F$ has nonempty boundary.\footnote{When $L$ is nonsplit and alternating, $F$ is connected, by Corollary 5.2 of \cite{ak}.} First, a spanning surface for $L$ is an embedded surface $F\subset S^3$ with $\partial F=L$.
-Alternatively, a spanning surface is a properly embedded surface $F$ in the link exterior $S^3\setminus\overset{\circ}{\nu}{L}$ such that $\partial F$ intersects each meridian on $\partial\nu L$ transversally in one point. \footnote{{\bf Definition:} A {\it meridian} on $\partial \nu L$ is a circle $\pi_L^{-1}(x)\cap\partial\nu L$ for a point $x\in L$.} We use the latter definition.
+All links are in $S^3$ and all link diagrams are on $S^2$.
+We call a {link} $L$ {\it prime} if $L$ is not a trivial link of one or two components and any connect sum decomposition $L=L_1\#L_2$ has $L_1=\bigcirc$ or $L_2=\bigcirc$.
+We call a link {\it diagram} $D$ {\it prime} if $D$ has more than one crossing and any connect sum decomposition $D=D_1\#D_2$ has $D_1=\bigcirc$ or $D_2=\bigcirc$.
+Our extra assumptions that $L\neq \bigcirc~\bigcirc$ and that $D$ has more than one crossing are unconventional but convenient because they imply: \begin{fact} Every prime link is nontrivial and nonsplit (i.e. the link complement is irreducible), and every prime link diagram is nontrivial, connected and reduced. \footnote{A diagram $D$ is {\it reduced} if no crossing is nugatory, i.e. incident to fewer than four distinct regions of $S^2\setminus D$. } \end{fact} Let $\nu L$ be a closed regular neighborhood of a link $L$ with projection $\pi_L:\nu L\to L$. \footnote{ $\nu X$ always denotes a closed regular neighborhood of $X$, usually taken in $S^3$.} One can define {\it spanning surfaces} $F$ for $L$ in two ways; in both definitions, $F$ is compact and unoriented (orientable or not) , and each component of $F$ has nonempty boundary.
+First, $F$ is an embedded surface in $S^3$ with $\partial F=L$.
+Alternatively, $F$ is properly embedded in the link exterior $S^3\setminus\inter{L}$ such that $\partial F$ intersects each meridian on $\partial\nu L$ transversally in one point. \footnote{ A {\it meridian} on $\partial \nu L$ is a circle $\pi_L^{-1}(x)\cap\partial\nu L$ for a point $x\in L$.} We use the latter definition throughout, except where noted otherwise.

 The rank $\beta_1(F)$ of the first homology group of a spanning surface $F$ counts the number of ``holes'' in $F$.
-When $F$ is connected, $\beta_1(F)=1-\chi(F)$ counts the number of cuts --- along disjoint, properly embedded arcs --- required to reduce $F$ to a disk.
+When $F$ is connected, $\beta_1(F)=1-\chi(F)$ counts the number of cuts along disjoint, properly embedded arcs required to reduce $F$ to a disk.
 Thus: